ZXJ-DSA/SDSP/README.md

 ## Data
+The datasets of this paper are sourced from [http://snap.stanford.edu/data](http://snap.stanford.edu/data), [http://konect.cc/](http://konect.cc/), and [https://law.di.unimi.it/datasets.php](https://law.di.unimi.it/datasets.php).
+Please refer to the paper for details.

 An example graph *GOOGLE* is provided in the directory *data* for your reference.
 You can run *DCT* on the example graph by using the source path `./data`.
 Note that you should `unzip -q GOOGLE.zip` to get the processed graph.